-In this article we explain how to join one of these beta programmes, and how to install and run an iOS beta on your iPhone or iPad.
+In this article we walk you through the steps required to get the iOS 14 beta.
+We explain how to join Apple's beta programmes, and how to install and run an iOS beta on your iPhone.

 Risks and precautions

 In other words, don't expect a perfect user experience.
-In particular, don't expect existing apps (ones that you may rely on, and which may have worked great with the previous version of iOS) to work perfectly with the new version.
-You may even find that your device is effectively bricked until the next beta comes out and fixes the problem.
+In particular, don't expect existing apps (ones that you may rely on, and which may have worked fine with the previous version of iOS) to work perfectly with the new version.
+In extreme cases you may even find that your device is bricked by the beta, and cannot be used until the next beta comes along and hopefully fixes the problem.

-It's a risky operation, but getting the iOS beta will give you some serious bragging rights among your Apple-loving friends, and let you decide for yourself whether you like the new features, so maybe it's a price worth paying...
+It can be risky, but installing the iOS beta will give you some serious bragging rights among your Apple-loving friends, and let you decide for yourself whether you like the new features, so maybe it's a price worth paying...